 Signs of bodywide (systemic) disease, including weight loss, fever, and severe wasting away of muscle and fat tissue (cachexia)

 The rectum for fissures, hemorrhoids, blood, or masses (including fecal impaction) and also anal muscle tone and sensation

 The need for tests depends on what doctors find during the history and physical examination, particularly whether warning signs are present.
 When the cause of the constipation is clear (such as due to drugs, injury, or bed rest), doctors often treat the person’s symptoms and do no testing.

 People with symptoms of intestinal obstruction undergo abdominal x-rays and possibly a computed tomography (CT) scan Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
 In modern scanners, the x-ray detector usually... read more .
 Most people with no clear cause or whose symptoms have not been relieved with treatment should have tests.
 Typically, doctors do a colonoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more (to detect cancer) and blood tests to check for an underactive thyroid gland (hypothyroidism) or high calcium levels in the blood (hypercalcemia).
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more (to detect cancer) and blood tests to check for an underactive thyroid gland (hypothyroidism) or high calcium levels in the blood (hypercalcemia).

 Treatment of Constipation

 Any underlying disorder causing constipation must be treated.
 When possible, drugs that cause constipation are stopped or changed.